ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

-                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads -C, --signing-bundle PEM            signing certificate bundle file, in PEM format.
+                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads -C, --signing-bundle string         signing certificate bundle file, in PEM or PFX/PKCS#12 format.
-                                      Use a dash (`-`) to be prompted for PEM from console -c, --certs-bundle file             Instance certificate bundle file in PEM or PFX/PKCS#12 format.
+                                      Use a dash ('-') to be prompted for PEM from console.
+                                      PFX/PKCS#12 must be files and are identified by the .pfx or .p12 file extension -c, --certs-bundle file             Instance certificate bundle file in PEM or PFX/PKCS#12 format.
-                                      Use a dash (`-`) to be prompted for PEM from console --certs-password SECRET         Password for PFX/PKCS#12 file decryption.
+                                      Use a dash ('-') to be prompted for PEM from console.
+                                      PFX/PKCS#12 must be files and are identified by the .pfx or .p12 file extension --certs-password SECRET         Password for PFX/PKCS#12 certificate file.
-                                      You will be prompted if not supplied as an argument.
+                                      You will be prompted if required and not supplied as an argument.
-                                      PFX/PKCS#12 files are identified by the .pfx or .p12 file extension and only supported for instance bundles --insecure                      Do not initialise TLS subsystem.
+      --insecure                      Do not initialise TLS subsystem.
                                       Ignored if --instance-bundle is given.
       --keyfile PATH                  Keyfile PATH to use.
 Default is to create one